Markism-JA/Filipino-Inspired-MMORPG-Game/docs/team/README.md

 # Team Guide

-This directory defines the **standards, workflows, and governance structure** that guide how the development team collaborates and delivers work.
+This directory defines the **standards, workflows, and governance structure** that guide how we develop.

----

 ## Folder Structure